thunklife/fp-for-nonfp/README.md

-# fp-for-nonfp
+# Functional Programming in Non-functional Languages

-Functional Programming in Non-functional Languages
+Slides for talk on FP.